MrKai77/Loop/README.md

     <img src="resources/screenshots/Remap Caps Lock.gif">
 </div>

-To use the `Caps Lock` key as your trigger key, you will need to remap it to Control in System Settings, as shown above.
-This will need to be repeated with every keyboard connected to your Mac.
-Note that even though you're remapping it to control, Loop won't trigger from the actual control key :)
+To set Caps Lock as the trigger key, remap it to Control in System Settings, and repeat the process for every connected keyboard.
+Note that Loop won't be triggered by the actual Control key, despite the remapping. :)

 # Additional Notes

 This project is licensed under the [Apache-2.0 license](LICENSE).
-To show your support, make sure to fork and star this repository!